This information is of a general nature and should not be used to meet the legal requirements of a Development Application.

 For more information on heritage places in Narellan, see the brochure Heritage Walking Tour of Narellan.

 Heritage significance does not just apply to grand or old properties.
 There are seven established criteria against which heritage significance is determined.
 These include historic, historic association, aesthetic, social, scientific, rarity and representativeness.
-These are adopted by the NSW Heritage Branch of the Office of Environment and Heritage and are fully explained in the following documents:
+These are adopted by the NSW Office of Environment and Heritage and are fully explained in the following documents:

 Camden LGA's heritage has been identified in various comprehensive heritage studies over the years with input from the Camden community.